I, Carumbus: Casting

 On July 25, 2020, it was announced during the series' panel at Comic-Con @ Home that Michael Palin would be guest-starring during the season.
 It was later revealed that his appearance would take place in this episode, and that he would be portraying the Museum Curator.
 Though not officially announced, other than on the promotional posters, Joe Mantegna also appears in the episode as Gordus Antonius (Fat Tony).

-Writing

 Michael Palin spoke positively of his experience working on the episode, saying that it was "lovely" to be asked and that he looked forward to seeing how his character looked after his recording.
 "To be asked to do a sort of guest appearance on The Simpsons is pretty much like going to Buckingham Palace, except not quite as funny!"
 Palin was quoted to say, referencing himself being knighted the previous year.
 "It's all done very quickly, efficiently and you are shoehorned into the show."